Stars¶

 Save the current object instance to a file using pickle serialization.

-• force (bool, default=False) – If True, saves object even with an uninitialized or empty starGraph member.
+force (bool, default=False) – If True, saves object even if the starGraph is uninitialized or empty.

 graph (nx.Graph) – The graph object representing the star graph.